 - Help keep it organized, up-to-date, and healthy.

 In addition to these tactical benefits, you can hold periodic grooming sessions.
-Grooming sessions are a great opportunity to bring the entire cross-functional team together to ensure everyone is working toward a common set of strategic goals.
-When you have an anchor document to facilitate these cross-functional alignment discussions it is yet another reason that every product team should develop and maintain a backlog.
+Grooming sessions are an excellent opportunity to bring the entire cross-functional team together to ensure everyone is working toward a standard set of strategic goals.
+When you have an anchor document to facilitate these cross-functional alignment discussions, it is yet another reason that every product team should develop and maintain a backlog.
 We’ve outlined backlog grooming even further in this video below.